ridhimawahi/unwind/README.md

 # Unwind

-A calm, all-in-one study space — notes, focus timer, and (coming soon) quizzes and book recommendations, all in one place instead of five different apps.
+A calm, all in one study space — notes, focus timer, and (coming soon) quizzes and book recommendations, all in one place instead of five different apps.